I saw you at the Freshers’ Fair and/or I’m interested in joining, what should I do now?

 As a new or prospective member you are welcome to attend any of our training sessions.
 Come along and introduce yourself any time, and you can try your first three sessions for free.
 During 1st and 2nd weeks of Michaelmas Term we will be running taster sessions specifically aimed at those who are new to the club.
 These are totally free and there is no obligation to join.

-For all taster sessions, meet at reception at the Iffley Road Sports Centre.
+For all taster sessions, meet at reception at the Iffley Road Sports Centre, except for the novice ride on Saturday 13th, which will meet at Iffley Road Sports Centre car park.
 Current members are also welcome to attend.
 You don’t need any previous experience to come to a taster session or train with us at any of our sessions.
+Please read the kit section on this FAQ page before attending to ensure you are properly equipped for the training session.

 I’ve never trained for swimming / cycling / running before, can I still join?